wg135/wg135.github.io/source/_posts/2017-01-25-thoughts-about-oscp.markdown

 The time I got 3 roots and 1 shell.
 I guess I got 65 points in the exam and there are 10 lab report points may be added.

-After oneday got the result:
+After one day got the result:

 ##pass!